zacharypodbela/prompt-engineering-playground/README.md

 2. Type `pipenv shell` and press Enter.
 3. Type `streamlit run app.py` and press Enter.
 4. A chrome window should open up where you can interact with the AI!

+## Roadmap

+Future improvements to be added to the project:

+- [ ] Enable different Ollama and Open AI models to be choosen from a dropdown